topitbopit/RedlinePack/README.md

 In order to change build settings, you must edit the `settings.json` file.
 Most options are self explanatory, but the full list of them is below.

+**inputFile** - The file to start packing with.
+Defaults to `"src/main.lua"`
+**outputFile** - The file to "compile" / pack everything into.
+Defaults to `"compiled.lua"`

 **keywordSingle** - The keyword used for single file imports.
 Defaults to `"IMPORT"`
+**keywordMulti** - The keyword used for multi file imports.
+Defaults to `"IMPORT_MULTI"`
 **keywordDirectory** - The keyword used for directory imports.
 Defaults to `"IMPORT_DIR"`
-**keywordMulti** - The keyword used for multi file imports.
-Defaults to `"IMPORT_MULTI"`

 **tabLength** - How many spaces each tab is.
-If using `smartIndents`, make sure this value is accurate.
+If you're using `smartIndents`, make sure this value is accurate.
 Defaults to `4`
-**smartIndents** - Fixes up formatting issues found in very specific cases by applying indentation to the packed output.
+**smartIndents** - Fixes up formatting issues found in very specific cases by applying extra indentation to the packed output.
 Defaults to `true`

-**outputFile** - The file to "compile" / pack everything into.
-Defaults to `"compiled.lua"`
-**inputFile** - The file to start packing with.
-Defaults to `"src/main.lua"`
+**redundantImporting** - Lets you import the same file multiple times.
+RedlinePack can overflow and break if redundant importing is used incorrectly (e.g. file1 imports file2, file2 imports file1), and therefore is very experimental!
+Defaults to `false`
+**minifyOutput** - Minifies the output with [luamin](https://github.com/mathiasbynens/luamin/tree/master).
+Smaller file size, but **doesn't support Luau**.
+Defaults to `false`

 **fileComments** - Adds comments to the end of import statements displaying what file each import is.
 Defaults to `true`
 **packerWatermark** - Adds a RedlinePack watermark to the top of the final packed file.
 Defaults to `true`
-**redundantImporting** - Lets you import the same file multiple times.
-RedlinePack can overflow and break if redundant importing is used incorrectly (e.g. file1 imports file2, file2 imports file1), and therefore is very experimental!
-Defaults to `false`
 **verboseLogs** - Displays extra info logs when enabled.
 Helpful for debugging.
 Defaults to `true`
-**minifyOutput** - Minifies the output with [luamin](https://github.com/mathiasbynens/luamin/tree/master).
-Smaller file size, but **doesn't support Luau**.
-Defaults to `false`

 ## Example input / output
 #### Inputs